awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/architecture.md

 ![architecture](./images/architecture.png)
 *Figure 1: The quantum ready solution for drug discovery architecture on AWS*

-This solution deploys the Amazon CloudFormation template in your AWS Cloud account and completes the following settings.
+This solution deploys the Amazon CloudFormation template in your AWS Cloud account and provides three URLs.
+One for **Visualization**.

-The AWS CloudFormation template deploys two approaches for user to do experiments with drug discovery problems which are **Notebook Experiment** and **Batch Test**:
+The others provide user with two approaches to study drug discovery
+problems: **Notebook Experiment** and **Batch Test**:

-1. The solution deployed an instance for
+1. The solution deploys an instance for
 [AWS SageMaker Notebook](https://docs.aws.amazon.com/sagemaker/latest/dg/nbi.html).
 The user can do **Notebook Experiment** for drug discovery on classical computing and quantum computing in this notebook.